TimmaLabs/NetsExample/docs/deployment-checklist.md

 * iCT250
 * Ethernet cable (shipped together with the terminal)
-* router/switch/Ethernet outlet the Ethernet can be connected to.
+* router/switch/Ethernet outlet the Ethernet cable can be connected to.

 ### What extra equipment & materials does the customer need?

 * Receipt rolls (Nets ships only 2 along with the original packaging)
 * Receipt printer (only necessary for iPP350)
   * [Star TSP100 drivers](https://goo.gl/xEvKuw) for Windows 10
 * [USB A to USB B](../assets/images/usb-a-to-usb-b.jpg) cable (with a 90° angle).
-Request this in the registration form (or, if this'd be for an existing Nets customer, we can provide one from our own inventory)
+Request this in the registration form (or, if this would be for an existing Nets customer, we can provide one from our own inventory)
 * If the customer is running a Mac, a pre-packaged Windows on a USB stick (see [OS X Integration](./osx-integration.md) for more).